MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

 ```

 ## Creating Adapters Using Maven Archetype "adapter-maven-archetype"
-The "adapter-maven-archetype" is a MobileFirst-provided archetype, that based on the [Maven archetype toolkit](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html), and is used by Maven in order to create the MobileFirst adapter Maven project.
+The "adapter-maven-archetype" is a {{ site.data.keys.product }}-provided archetype, that based on the [Maven archetype toolkit](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html), and is used by Maven in order to create the adapter Maven project.

 To create a Maven adapter project, use the `archetype:generate` Maven command.
 Once the command is executed, Maven will download (or use the local repositories mentioned above) required files in order to generate the adapter Maven project.